 Turns out, how you store and prepare your fruits and vegetables can make a huge difference when it comes to reaping the health benefits.
-While the majority of supermarkets nowadays flog pre-cut and packaged fruits and vegetables as convenient solutions, Dr Vincent Candrawinata, founder of health and wellness company Renovatio, reckons you’re better off purchasing fruits and vegetables in their natural state.
+While the majority of supermarkets nowadays flog pre-cut and packaged fruits and vegetables as convenient solutions, Dr Vincent Candrawinata, founder of health and wellness company Renovatio, believes you’re better off purchasing fruits and vegetables in their natural state.

 “The easiest and best way to boost your diet – and has always been – is to avoid cutting, slicing, chopping or peeling fruits and vegetables,” he says.